KSDunne/twenty_one/README.md

 ## Table of contents

+## User experience (UX)

+### Key project goals

+- Create an interactive card game in a terminal using Python
+- The functionality of this game should keep the core concept of black jack.
+That is, playing a card game using shuffled cards, against a dealer and winning without busting over a score of 21
+- Allow the user to seemlessly restart a game without having to manually press the run program button at the top of the page and without having to refresh the page

+### Target audience

+- Users that would like to entertain themselves by playing a fun card game online
+- Users that like to play terminal based games

+### User requirements and expectations

+- An intuitive game interface
+- An ability to read the rules of the game
+- An ability to personalise the game by adding a name
+- The ability to restart the game seemlessly in the terminal

+## User stories

+As a site visitor,

+- I want to play a game
+- I want to see a start page where next steps are intuitive
+- I want to be able to find the rules of the game easily
+- I want to be able to enter a username to make the game feel personal to me
+- If I enter data that doesn't make sense to a particular step in the game I want to be informed
+- I want to be able to restart the game easily once I have finished playing the first time

+## Design

+### Flowcharts

+## Data Models

 ## Deployment

 All code for this project was written in visual studio integrated development environment.
 Github was used for version control and the application was deployed to heroku from github.